-Don’t let an inanimate object tear you down…
+Don’t let an inanimate object like a scale tear you down…

 1. It’s not accurate